dell/csm-docs/content/docs/getting-started/helmmodules/replication/configmap-secrets.md

 ---

 ##  Communication between clusters
-Container Storage Modules (CSM) for Replication Controller requires access to remote clusters for replicating various objects.
+Container Storage Module (CSM) for Replication Controller requires access to remote clusters for replicating various objects.
 There are two ways to set up this communication:
 1. Using Normal Kubernetes users
 2. Using ServiceAccount token